Amy Lamé: TV

 Lamé was a presenter on the BBC 2 show GaytimeTV for 3 series and then went on to create and host her own panel game-show, The Staying in Show for Channel 4.
 Lamé has appeared on ITV reality show Celebrity Fit Club.
 She was a panellist on Loose Women in 2004 and CelebAir, and on Market Kitchen.
 She was the mentor for LGBTQ teenagers on Channel 4's My Big Gay Prom.

-In 2009, she appeared in a Doctor Who related documentary titled Look 100 Years Younger, included on the DVD release for The Twin Dilemma, in which she discussed with actor Colin Baker the various costumes worn by the character of the Doctor over the decades.
+In 2009, she appeared in a Doctor Who related documentary titled Look 100 Years Younger, included on the DVD release of The Twin Dilemma, in which she discussed with actor Colin Baker the various costumes worn by the character of the Doctor over the decades.
 In 2012 she appeared on Channel 4's live satirical comedy/news programme 10 O'Clock Live to discuss the current state of the National Health Service.

 Writing

 Lamé has contributed short stories to the anthology Typical Girls.
-She also writes regular features on culture, travel and food for The Times.
+She also writes regular features on culture, travel, and food for The Times.

 Duckie and other works

-In 1995, Lamé, with Simon Strange, co-founded the Olivier-award-winning performance-club-night and collective Duckie, which she hosts every Saturday night at The Royal Vauxhall Tavern.
+In 1995, Lamé, with Simon Strange, co-founded the Olivier-award-winning queer performance-club-night and collective Duckie, which she hosts every Saturday night at the Royal Vauxhall Tavern, a historic gay venue in Vauxhall.
 In 1996 she curated, produced and hosted Keep The Faith at Tate Britain which explored the links between the gallery's permanent collection and faith.
 She commissioned new work to be shown in the gallery for one night only including an interactive performance installation tea party with 30 Anglican priests; Joshua Sofaer's tale of meeting his Jews for Jesus missionary namesake, Joshua Sofaer, in Namesake: The Story of a Name; Jonathan Allen/Tommy Angel's performance exploring evangelism and belief using magic and illusion; and a Buddhist tour of the gallery.
 The event had the highest ever recorded number of participants – over 5,000 – for a Late at Tate.

 In 1996, her second one-woman show, Cum Manifesto, a show about safer sex for gay men, debuted on Hampstead Heath and toured to gay male cruising grounds around the UK and Scandinavia.
 Working with the Duckie collective in 1997, Lamé produced and hosted The World's First Lesbian Beauty Contest.